What is a Documentary-Style Wedding Photographer?

 I want dancing photos without them being awkward.
 Is that even possible?

 Absolutely!
-I specialize in candid action shots, actually (check out the dynamic photos toward the end of this post).
-To get the best photos possible, I go out on the dance floor and capture the top-notch dance moves while they’re happening.
+I specialize in candid action shots, actually.
+To get the best photos possible, I go out on the dance floor and capture the top-notch dance moves while they’re happening, which is especially fun at Colorado weddings, where guests always bring great energy.
 Getting up close and personal is the way to go with these!
+Check out my blog post on What Your Wedding Photographer Captures During A Wedding Reception, including those exciting candid dance shots!

 I don’t like the ultra-posed, too-good-to-be-true photos.
 Can I avoid those on my wedding day?